ozkary/ozkary.github.io/_posts/2023/2023-07-01-data-engineering-process-fundamentals-data-analysis-visualization.md

 ## Data Visualization

 Data visualization is a powerful tool that takes the insights derived from data analysis and presents them in a visual format.
-While tables of numbers provide raw information, visualizations allow us to grasp complex relationships and trends at a glance.
+While tables with numbers on a report provide raw information, visualizations allow us to grasp complex relationships and trends at a glance.
 Dashboards, in particular, bring together various visual components like charts, graphs, and scorecards into a unified interface.

 Imagine a scenario where we have analyzed passenger data using Python and determined that certain stations experience higher passenger volumes during specific times of the day.
 Translating this into a dashboard, we can use donut graphs to show the distribution of passenger counts on stations, bar graphs to visualize passenger trends over different times of the day, and scorecards to highlight key metrics like total passengers.